Occupational Therapy EHR Software

 As an Occupational Therapist, you have to keep many items in stock.
 Here’s the goal with software today: Find one program that can do it all for you.
 The moment you have to use different programs you run the risk of them being incompatible or you waste time switching between them.
 Luckily modern EHR software can even handle inventory.

 Extras Worth Investing In

-Voice dictation: This you won’t find everywhere, but for an occupational therapist this could be a deal breaker.
-While you’re busy with a patient, this feature could help you capture valuable information, prevent you forgetting something you want to try during the next session, or ask a colleague.
+Voice dictation: This you won’t find everywhere, but for an occupational therapist this could be a deal-breaker.
+While you’re busy with a patient, this feature could help you capture valuable information, prevent you from forgetting something you want to try during the next session or ask a colleague.
 Record this as you think of it, so you never forget vital information again.

 Going Mobile: You can limit yourself to desktop software, or take your information wherever you go.
 Mobile features mean you can access patient data no matter where you are, ideal if you don’t always work at your practice.
 It also makes it easy to discuss particulars with others or add voice dictated notes when you think of a patient’s solution while sitting at home.
 And yes, with today’s secure systems you can feel comfortable supplying prescriptions via your mobile device.

 Of course, you must also look for general benefits such as ease of use and excellent support from the service provider.
 The features mentioned above will make the difference between you loving your new setup or going back to doing everything manual.
 No—you’re in the 21st century: That’s not an option anymore.

 Do you have more questions?
 Leave a comment below and we’ll be glad to help.